 Christmas in The Wizarding World of Harry Potter

 Be sure to take a closer look at the decorations outside of each store front!
-For instance, Spintwitches Sporting Needs in Hogsmeade had golden snitch ornaments in its garlands, and Madam Malkin's in Diagon Alley sported pink ribbon bows that matched the color of Hermione's Yule Ball dress in the display window in 2019.
+For instance, last year, Spintwitches Sporting Needs in Hogsmeade had golden snitch ornaments in its garlands, and Madam Malkin's in Diagon Alley sported pink ribbon bows that matched the color of Hermione's Yule Ball dress in the display window.
 The London waterfront is also decked out in traditional Christmas lights and garland, as if you've magically been transported to the city itself.
+We highly recommend visiting during the day so you can notice all of the small details and returning at night to see everything lit up!

 Our fellow froggies, the Frog Choir, perform special concerts in Hogsmeade with Christmas songs straight from the spell books, as well as muggle holiday tunes such as "We Wish You a Merry Christmas."
-Inside Diagon Alley, Celestina Warbeck gets in the holiday spirit with her four original songs, including the super-catchy "My Baby Gave Me a Hippogriff for Christmas."
+Inside Diagon Alley, Celestina Warbeck and the Banshees get in the holiday spirit with a special show.
+Listen for four original songs, including the super-catchy "My Baby Gave Me a Hippogriff for Christmas."
+Both the Frog Choir and Celestina Warbeck are performing for the Holidays at Universal Orlando in 2020.

-The true showstopper of Christmas in The Wizarding World of Harry Potter is the projection-mapping show on Hogwarts Castle.
-"The Magic of Christmas at Hogwarts Castle" plays intermittently from dusk until park close each night.
+The true showstopper of Christmas in the Wizarding World of Harry Potter is the projection-mapping show on Hogwarts Castle.
+In past years, "The Magic of Christmas at Hogwarts Castle" played intermittently from dusk until park close each night.
+Unfortunately, the show is not hoppening in 2020, but you can still see the grand finale projection against the castle once it gets dark!

 Muggles and wizards alike will be absolutely dazzled to see the castle come alive!
 There are breathtaking scenes with Hogwarts students dancing at the Yule Ball, Arthur Weasley's flying Ford Anglia plowing into snowmen and more!
-Even if you aren't a fan of the usual Nighttime Lights at Hogwarts Castle show, we recommend catching the Christmas show.
+Even if you aren't a fan of the usual Nighttime Lights at Hogwarts Castle show, we recommend catching the Christmas show if it returns in future years.
 It's gorgeous and really captures the unique holiday fun that you see in the "Harry Potter" films.

 Universal’s Holiday Parade Featuring Macy’s & More Universal Orlando Resort Holiday Festivities

-The highlight of the holidays at Universal Orlando (for us, at least!) is Universal's Holiday Parade featuring Macy's.
-You'll catch some of your favorite Universal characters making Christmas mischief, including the minions, Shrek and more.
-And of course, jolly ol' Santa typically makes an appearance at the parade's finale to light up the Christmas tree.
+The highlight of Christmas at Universal Orlando (for us, at least!) is Universal's Holiday Parade featuring Macy's.
+In the past, you could catch some of your favorite Universal characters making holiday mischief, including the minions, Shrek and more.
+And of course, jolly ol' Santa typically made an appearance at the parade's finale to light up the Christmas tree.

 - Nov.
 19 and Dec.
 4: 5:15 p.m.